-- Based on Census Bureau data, RPC will evaluate all documents, and translate those documents deemed most widely accessed, into any language other than English that is spoken by more than 5% of the population or by more than 1,000 people per concentrated area. - The RPC has already translated its Transportation Improvement Program and Title VI Plan into Vietnamese and Spanish, as well as translated its Enforcement for Pedestrian and Bicycle Safety into Spanish.
-The translated TIP and Title VI Plan have been made available on RPC's website and the Enforcement for Pedestrian and Bicycle Safety has been distributed at community meetings and to local police departments. - The RPC will continue to search out venues that have been found to be frequented by LEP individuals and make information available at these locations in the most appropriate format and language. - Utilizing trusted leaders and community organizations in the Hispanic and Vietnamese communities to continually identify the needs of LEP individuals and provide necessary oral and written translations. - The RPC takes a proactive approach in identifying LEP communities and will continue to host meetings in close proximity to these communities to distribute all necessary translated materials and documents. - The RPC remains committed to providing oral and written translation services upon request.
+- ❖ Based on Census Bureau data, RPC will evaluate all documents, and translate those documents deemed most widely accessed, into any language other than English that is spoken by more than 5% of the population or by more than 1,000 people per concentrated area. - ❖ The RPC has already translated Pedestrian and Bicycle Safety into Spanish.

+The Title VI Plan has been made available on RPC's website. - ❖ The RPC will continue to search out venues that have been found to be frequented by LEP individuals and make information available at these locations in the most appropriate format and language. - Utilizing trusted leaders and community organizations in the Hispanic and Vietnamese communities to continually identify the needs of LEP individuals and provide necessary oral and written translations. - The RPC takes a proactive approach in identifying LEP communities and will continue to host meetings in close proximity to these communities to distribute all necessary translated materials and documents. - ❖ The RPC remains committed to providing oral and written translation services upon request.
 RPC maintains an active list of interpreters and translators to accommodate LEP individuals. - All projects falling within a RPC LEP area are reviewed on a case by case basis.
 If the nature and importance of the program, activity, and service is deemed significant then the RPC and all entities conducting business on our behalf will follow these same LEP guidelines.